|

 you sell it, and who you are, in other words, your products or services, your

 markets, and your people.
+Product

-and all other sources of firm revenue.
+of firm revenue.

 |